diku-dk/futhark-book/introduction.rst

 parallel GPU backend.
-Finally, we describe Futhark's module system, which allows for programmers to organise code into reusable components that carry no overhead whatsoever, due to Futhark's aggressive strategy of eliminating all module system constructs at compile time.
+Finally, we describe Futhark's module system, which allows for programmers to organise code into reusable components that carry no overhead whatsoever, due to Futhark's aggressive strategy of eliminating all module system constructs at compile time :cite:`elsman99,Elsman:2018:SIH:3243631.3236792`.
 We also describe Futhark's support for parametric polymorphism and restricted form of higher-order functions, which provide programmers with excellent tooling for writing abstract reusable code.

 In :ref:`testing`, :ref:`benchmarking`, and
 :ref:`when-things-go-wrong`, we describe how to work with Futhark in